gatsbyjs/gatsby/docs/blog/2019-11-22-getting-started-with-gatsby-cloud/index.md

 Here’s a few screenshots from earlier designs with some notes summarizing major feedback from users.

+### Earliest version
+Here's the earliest version we shipped.

 ![A screenshot of an earlier onboarding design](first-phase.png)

+### Next phase
+Here's a screenshot of a Figma prototype we tested based on feedback on the first version.

 ![A screenshot of a prototype that we tested next](middle-option.png)